Misscoffeecassie/Group-2/README.md

  * The trend of attributes is also an important indication of how some attributes are necessary for players to win games e.g. if top 5% players have higher Ball Control it would indicate that the game is more focused on the technique rather than the physical aspect).

 **Question 3:**
- * Identifying the best player in 2021 for each position analysing:
+ * Identifying the best player in 2021 for each position in the English Premier League by analysing:
     * Age distributions
     * Height and Weight
     * Foot preference